 Whether it be frango assado ou frango a zambeziana, it’s everythinggg.

 Our music: our traditional music/dance is called marrabenta.
 It was born in Mafalala in 1930, a neighbourhood in Maputo.
 Marrabenta is a genre of music derived from Portuguese folk music called fado.
-During our civil war in 1977, its popularity decreased due to it lyrics expressing discontent of the regime.
-It then regained its popularity post war and now has been mixed with South African, Cuban and most recently pop and hip hop.
+During our civil war in 1977, its popularity decreased due to its lyrics expressing discontent of the regime.
+It then regained its popularity post-war and now has been mixed with South African, Cuban, and most recently pop and hip hop.

 Our clothes: capulanas as we call them, are a type of “sarong” that is traditionally wrapped around women’s waist or used to carry babies on the back.
 They were received from Indian traders as a means of trades for other goods.
 Primarily they came in red (representing spirit of war), white (representing protection from ancestors) and black (representing evil).
 Varying in styles and colours, capulanas can be worn in their natural form or styled into different trendy pieces.
 There’s no Mozambican woman who doesn’t own a capulana.
 It’s impossible.